-- 1.1 Our policy applies to all staff, governors and volunteers working in the school/academy/college and takes into account statutory guidance provided by the Department for Education and local guidance issued by the Leicestershire Safeguarding Children Partnership. - 1.2 We will ensure that all parents/carers are made aware of our responsibilities regarding child protection procedures and how we will safeguard and promote the welfare of their children through the publication of this school/college/academy child protection policy.
+- 1.1 Our policy applies to all staff, governors and volunteers working in the school/academy/college and takes into account statutory guidance provided by the Department for Education and local guidance. - 1.2 We will ensure that all parents/carers are made aware of our responsibilities regarding child protection procedures and how we will safeguard and promote the welfare of their children through the publication of this school/college/academy child protection policy.
 These duties and responsibilities, as set out within the Education Act 2002 section 175 and 157, DfE Statutory Guidance Keeping Children Safe in Education 2024 and HM Working Together to Safeguard Children 2023 are incorporated into this policy.